U.S., China set to sign massive purchases deal, easing trade war

 When combined with the $24 billion in 2017 farm exports, the $16 billion annual increase approaches Trump’s goal of $40 billion to $50 billion in annual agricultural sales to China.

-Although the deal could be a big boost to farmers, planemaker Boeing (BA.N), U.S. automakers and heavy equipment manufacturers, some analysts questihere China's ability to divert imports from other trading partners to the United States.
+Although the deal could be a big boost to farmers, planemaker Boeing (BA.N), U.S. automakers and heavy equipment manufacturers, some analysts question China’s ability to divert imports from other trading partners to the United States.

 “I find a radical shift in Chinese spending unlikely.
 I have low expectations for meeting stated goals,” said Jim Paulsen, chief investment strategist at Leuthold Group in Minneapolis.
 “But I do think the whole negotiation has moved the football forward for both the U.S. and China.”